Singapore in 3 Days: An Exciting Itinerary for Families

 Day 1 – Experience the City

 To start off this itinerary, get your family ready for an extremely culture-filled day exploring all that Singapore has to offer.
-The first day of your family friendly itinerary is busy, but comfortably manageable and easily customised to suit your families needs.
-If you are travelling with young kids, simply cut out a few activities to ensure you have a fun filled day!
+The first day of your family friendly itinerary is busy, but manageable and easily customised to suit your families needs.
+If you are travelling Singapore with young kids, simply cut out a few activities to ensure you have a fun filled day!

 Start at the Masjid Sultan